listentothefrog/shashankellareddy/README.md

 ## shashankellareddy

 Terraformingfrom my static HTML site, to Next.js/React.
-My personal website showcasing my latest work and blogs.
+My goal is to showcase all of my latest work and share my thoughts in the tech industry.

 ## Layout